cyclejs-community/create-cycle-app/README.md

 ## Principles

 * **One dependency:** The first and only dependency needed to create a Cycle.js project, hiding tooling complexity and providing smart defaults.
+Just update `create-cycle-app` to get selected changes to the core flavors.

 * **Zero Configuration:** There are no configuration files.
 Configuring both development and production builds is handled for you so you can focus on writing code.